amd/HPCTrainingExamples/MPI-examples/GhostExchange/GhostExchange_ArrayAssign_HIP/Ver1/README.md

 Proper binding may affect the performance of this application.
 To test this, we will run the code with proper CPU core and GPU affinity for each of the processes.
 We will use a script to set GPU bindings and OpenMPI's options for CPU core bindings.
+Note also that performance may vary on your system because of a different topology or software stack.
 The NUMA affinity for the first four GPU devices (out of 8) using the command `rocm-smi --showtoponuma` looks like the following.

 ```
 GPU[0]		: (Topology) Numa Node: 3